Marius1308/simple_rag_application/README.md

 # simple_rag_application
-This Repo includes a RAG Application that uses information of the LangChain Documentation that are stored in a local Vector Database.
+This Repo includes a RAG (Retrieval Augmented Generation) Application that uses information of the LangChain Documentation that are stored in a local Vector Database.
 Use this to executes querys to OpenAIs GPT-3.5 that will be expanded with related information from the Database.

 ## Setup